mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 So the frame has just a link element that points back to the page itself.

-Our intention is to show some infromation about beer styles within the turboframe when the user clicks the link.
+Our intention is to show some infromation about beer styles within the turbo frame when the user clicks the link.

 Let us now create a partial */views/styles/_about.html.erb* that also has the same turbo frame id: